gecos-lab/PZero/README.md

 nano ~/.zshrc
 ```

-Then the following lines must be pasted and the file saved with control+X.
+Then the following lines must be pasted and the file saved with *control+X*.

 ```
 # lines needed by virtualenvwrapper